Kyle Hudson

 Kyle Jordan Hudson (born January 7, 1987) is an American former professional baseball outfielder who played in Major League Baseball (MLB) for the Baltimore Orioles in 2011.
-He is the third base coach for the Boston Red Sox.
+He is the former third base coach for the Boston Red Sox.

 Playing career

 Amateur career

 Hudson played college baseball and college football at the University of Illinois at Urbana–Champaign.
-He started at wide receiver for the Fighting Illini from 2005–2007.
+He started at wide receiver for the Fighting Illini from 2005 to 2007.

 Baltimore Orioles

-Hudson was drafted by the Baltimore Orioles in the fourth round of the 2008 Major League Baseball Draft.
+Hudson was drafted by the Baltimore Orioles in the fourth round of the 2008 Major League Baseball draft.

 Hudson was called up to the majors for the first time on September 1, 2011.

 Hudson was released by the Orioles as of January 17, 2012.

-Later career
+Tampa Bay Rays

 On January 28, 2012, he signed a minor league contract with the Texas Rangers.
 He also received an invitation to spring training.
-On March 31, 2012, Hudson was traded to the Tampa Bay Rays for future considerations.
+On March 31, Hudson was traded to the Tampa Bay Rays in exchange for future considerations.

+Philadelphia Phillies

-In May 2012, Hudson was traded to the Philadelphia Phillies for Rich Thompson.
+On May 17, 2012, Hudson was traded to the Philadelphia Phillies in exchange for Rich Thompson.

+Baltimore Orioles (second stint)

+On February 17, 2013, Hudson signed a minor league contract with the Baltimore Orioles.
+Hudson made 103 appearances for the Double-A Bowie Baysox during the regular season, batting .292/.386/.317 with 33 RBI and 26 stolen bases.

+Los Angeles Angels of Anaheim

 Hudson signed a minor league deal with the Los Angeles Angels of Anaheim in December 2013.
-On January 22, 2014, he was assigned to AAA Salt Lake Bees.
-On March 27, 2014, he was demoted to AA Arkansas Travelers.
-He was released by the Los Angeles Angels of Anaheim on July 2, 2014.
+On January 22, 2014, he was assigned to the Triple-A Salt Lake Bees.
+On March 27, Hudson was demoted to the Double-A Arkansas Travelers.
+He was released by the Angels on July 2.

+Los Angeles Dodgers

 Hudson agreed to a job as a volunteer assistant as the University of Illinois in January 2015 though he later, on June 13, 2015, signed a minor league contract with the Los Angeles Dodgers.
-He appeared in nine games for the Class-A Rancho Cucamonga Quakes, exclusively as a pinch runner and was released on August 12.
+He appeared in 15 games for the High-A Rancho Cucamonga Quakes and rookie-level Arizona League Dodgers, exclusively as a pinch runner and was released on August 12.

 Coaching career

 Hudson served as bench coach for the Columbus Clippers, the Triple-A affiliate of the Cleveland Indians, in 2019.
 Hudson was promoted to the Indians' major league coaching staff for the 2020 season, serving as staff assistant.
 On January 4, 2023, Hudson was named the first base coach and outfield instructor for the Boston Red Sox.
 After one season as first base coach, Hudson was named the Red Sox' third base coach in January 2024.
+He was fired on April 25, 2026.